Brook07/Brook07/README.md

 ## 👋 About Me

-I'm Utsav Adhikari, a Computer Science undergraduate at Kathmandu University and a MERN stack developer focused on system design, backend architecture, and scalable software solutions.
+I'm Utsav Adhikari, a Computer Science undergraduate at Kathmandu University and a MERN stack developer focused on backend architecture, and scalable software solutions.

 Currently diving deep into Artificial Intelligence and Machine Learning, building hands-on AI/ML projects and exploring data-driven technologies alongside modern software development.